 More and more retro games are being developed.
 I believe the need for such games was there when the indie movement really started to grow.
 There were lots of gamers who enjoyed the hard to beat, pixelated games of the 80s and early 90s and now they had nothing remotely similar to play.
 Big games made by publishers were not targeting them but a wider and more casual audience, taking big budgets and risks into account.
 When the first retro style games were released they were selling like hot, fresh bread and this led to a massive adoption of the genre by aspiring indie developers.

 This time I will write about what I think to be the best games I’ve played, the ones I came to develop a love & hate relationship with.
 I believe this is the best relationship to have with a game because it will usually determine you to complete it and get huge amounts of rewards in the process.

-[This article is the 4th part of a motivational series.
-Please read Motivational – An Introduction (Part 1), Motivational – Goals and Rewards (Part 2) and Motivational – Learning and Frustration (Part 3) before this one]
+[This is the last part of my motivational series of articles.
+Please read Motivational – An Introduction (Part 1), Motivational – Goals and Rewards (Part 2), Motivational – Learning and Frustration (Part 3) and Motivational – Professions and Hobbies (Part 4) before this one]